tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step6_security_object.md

       in: query
 ```

-You'll see an "Authorize" button appear in the Swagger UI display.
+Then check out the Swagger UI display.
+You'll see an "Authorize" button appear.

 {% include course_image.html filename="step6swaggeruiprogress" ext_print="png" ext_web="png" alt="Adding security information into the spec" caption="Adding security information into the spec" %}